swcarpentry/DEPRECATED-bc/novice/r/03-supp-loops-in-depth.md

  2. Don't grow objects (via `c`, `cbind`, etc) during the loop - R has to create a new object and copy across the information just to add a new element or row/column
  3. Allocate an object to hold the results and fill it in during the loop

-As an example, we'll create a new version of `analyze` that will return the minimum, maximum, and mean of the data from a file.
+As an example, we'll create a new version of `analyze` that will return the mean inflammation per day (column) of each file.

 <pre class='in'><code>analyze2 <- function(filenames) {